 What it is: The most common of a group of diseases called inflammatory bowel disease.
 Crohn's usually affects the end of the small intestine and the colon.

-What it feels like: Persistent abdominal pain, diarrhea, weight loss, sometimes fever.
+What it feels like: Persistent abdominal pain, diarrhea, weight loss and sometimes fever.
 You might find blood in your stools.

 Fix it: Crohn's is most common in people under age 30.
 Though treatable, there is no cure.
 Treatments include anti-inflammatory medicines and steroids, which you might have to take for a few years or for a lifetime.